Learn Faith-Based Rehab: Treating th...

 Addiction as a Spiritual Condition

-Experts believe there may be a link between addiction and a person’s relationship with spirituality.2 In fact, “more than 84% of scientific studies show that faith is a positive factor in addiction prevention or recovery and a risk in less than 2% of the studies reviewed.”
-Based on this data, researchers have concluded “that religion and spirituality are exceptionally powerful, integral, and indispensable resources in substance abuse prevention and recovery; faith plays a key role in treating the mind, body, and spirit.”
+Experts believe there may be a link between addiction and a person’s relationship with spirituality.2 In fact, more than 84% of scientific studies indicate that faith plays a beneficial role in addiction prevention and recovery, while fewer than 2% identify it as a negative factor.2

 Whether or not you believe in a specific higher power, connecting to the universe from a spiritual perspective has a positive impact on brain chemistry.
-According to the Recovery Research Institute, which is affiliated with Harvard Medical School, one study found that “…spirituality engages the same brain regions as attention, impulse control, reasoning, and sensory processing.
-Additionally, compared with the stress condition, the spirituality condition was associated with reduced activity in the medial thalamus and striatum, brain regions implicated in sensory and emotional processing, indicating that spirituality may help us focus and control our emotions.”3
+According to the Recovery Research Institute, which is affiliated with Harvard Medical School, one study found that spirituality activates many of the same brain regions involved in attention, impulse control, reasoning, and sensory processing.
+This study also shows that, compared to stressful conditions, spirituality is linked to decreased activity areas of the brain associated with sensory and emotional processing.3

 It’s clear to see how the act of engaging in any sort of spiritual practice may be beneficial for people in recovery.
 With this in mind, healthcare providers have developed a number of ways to implement these techniques in addiction treatment.